clio-me/react-test/README.md

 # Clio's "Bookmarked Movies" Frontend Test
-We expect this task to take approximately 3 hours to finish up, and we expect you to deliver a solution within 3 days.
-Please let us know that you require more time if this does not fit with your schedule.

 ## Purpose
 This problem will be used to showcase your understanding of React, Frontend Architecture, State management, general